Staff

 Eventually I was called south to Vermont, serving as Interim Rector at Christ Church in Montpelier and Interim Rector and Priest-in-Charge at St. Andrew’s in Colchester.
 My wife Lisa is a public school music teacher in Lamoille County.
 We live in a 1920s lake house we helped fix up with our two children, Woody and Denver.

-I am the newest member of the wonderful team at the Cathedral Church of St. Paul.
 I am blessed to foster adult (mutual) formation, as well as build on the vital ministry of young adults (18-35) in, through, and among the greater Burlington area.
-You can call my Bob, but my friends call me Bobby.
+You can call me Bob, but my friends call me Bobby.

 J. Stannard Baker, Deacon

 I began my journey at the Cathedral in 1999.
 This was when my husband, Peter, and I were plaintiffs in the Freedom to Marry lawsuit and, after attending one service here, we knew it was the right place for us – we felt supported and surrounded by friends.
 I was ordained as a deacon in 2009 and assigned by Bishop Ely to the Cathedral after serving internships at Christ Church Montpelier and Calvary Underhill as well as chaplain training at Fletcher Allen hospital.
 As Cathedral Deacon my responsibility is to connect our faith to the needs of the world.
 I love reading the Gospel each Sunday but this diaconal role would be incomplete without attending to the needs all around us in our community.
-My major focuses are on the Social Justice and outreach activities at the Cathedral and on formation.
+My major focuses are on the social justice and outreach activities at the Cathedral and on formation.
 I am proud that we are a designated Jubilee Center and look forward to our Cathedral’s continued involvement and growth through JUMP, VIA, Migrant Justice, support for the Sudanese Community, and many other ministries.
-For the Episcopal Church in Vermont, I serve on the Commission on Ministry (COM), the Standing Committee, and I am co-coordinator of our Safe Church training program with Deacon Peggy Mathauer, and Pamela Van de Graaf.
+For the Episcopal Church in Vermont, I serve on the Commission on Ministry (COM), the Standing Committee, and I am co-coordinator of our diocesan Safe Church training program.
 I serve the wider Episcopal Church as a member of the Standing Commission on Liturgy and Music (SCLM), and I am a Clergy Deputy to General Convention.

 I grew up as a Quaker.
 Silent worship, with its direct connection to the Holy Spirit, helped me form my early relationship to God, but my spiritual home is here in the liturgy and deep and powerful sacramental worship of the Episcopal Church.
 My “day job” is as a private practitioner psychotherapist (BTR Psychotherapy).
 Previously, I worked as Clinical Director for Howard Center Developmental Services, and before that as Mental Health Director for the Counseling Service of Addison County.
 I have a background in child development and am a child and family therapist as well as Registered Play Therapist – Supervisor.
 I play the cello and guitar and love music of all kinds.
 I love to read, take long walks and be by the water.
 I collect nativities, fountain pens, and books.
 My husband, Peter Harrigan, is a Professor of Theatre and Chair of the Fine Arts Department at St. Michael’s College.